kevinmy35/starter-hugo-academic-2/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Optimize the bull-eye nanostructure
+        * To optimize the dimensions of bull-eye nanostructure in order to generate the strongest stationary magnetic fields
-        * Modelling in Lumerical FDTD
+        * Modelling and simulation in Lumerical FDTD
         * Optimization in MATLAB

   - title: M1 Intership